vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 > How can I made it easier to use already existing things?

 And this means that the <span style="color:green">currency</span> that I want to operate is on the level of webhooks (services) and modular templates to use them.
+I want to do the hard work of connecting the pipes and making pretty metadata and renderings, and hand it over to the researcher.
+The researcher can then add what is important to him or her, namely the experiment and analysis.
+The reproducible products that are essential for his or her success are ready to go.
 It makes sense, right?

 ### What I'm thinking about